Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions

 Since we are interested in the motion of a defect in the medium, we focus on a single dislocation, dropping both higher order terms and the immobile monopole.
 By comparing the above density with the vector density in our Lagrangian we can write

-where $\epsilon_{ij}b_j=p_i$ is the dipole moment.
+where $\epsilon_{ij}b_j=p_i$ is the dipole moment \footnote{In elasticity a continuum dislocation theory is considered.
+For a discussion of the dislocation density vector in two dimensions we refer the reader to \cite{lazar_dislocation_2013}.}.
 It is set to be equal to the Burgers vector but pointing perpendicular to it.
 This gives a current of the form

 where $\upsilon_i$ is the dislocation velocity and $\mathbf{r}_s(t')$ is the dislocations trajectory as seen by the observer at retarded time $t'$.
-The trace of the current $J_{ii}$ is related to dislocation climb, i.e. dislocation moving perpendicular to its Burgers vector and not parallel, and is equal to 0 in the case where the are no vacancies in the crystal.
-We discuss the static solutions of the field equations corresponding to dislocations and disclinations in App. \eqref{AppB}.
+The trace of the current $J_{ii}$ is related to dislocation climb, i.e. dislocation moving perpendicular to its Burgers vector and not parallel, and is equal to zero in the case where there are no vacancies in the crystal.
+We discuss the static solutions of the field equations corresponding to dislocations and disclinations in Appendix \ref{AppB}.
 The dynamical solutions will be studied in the next section.